VaultSovereign/forge/docs/WORKBENCH.md

 # VaultMesh Visual Workbench Architecture

 ## Intent

 The VaultMesh Visual Workbench is the sovereign, auditable interface for exploring and operating the Civilization Ledger.
+I## Loc### What we'll run locally

+- **Workbench BFF** (Fastify) binding to `process.env.PORT` (default: 8787)
+- **Frontend (Vite)** served by the BFF as static assets in prod build; during dev we use Vite with HMR and a proxy to the BFF
+- **@vaultmesh/ai-core (shim)** — mocked adapters by default; can switch to real providers by setting `.env` variablesvelopment Environment

-It extends the existing CLI, dispatcher, and Reality Ledger with a visual layer without weakening guardrails.
+**Local Development:** The Workbench uses local `pnpm` workflows for fast iterative development with HMR and proper TypeScript tooling.
+All secrets are managed via `.env` files.xtends the existing CLI, dispatcher, and Reality Ledger with a visual layer without weakening guardrails.

 ## Guiding Philosophy

 - Sovereign by Design: Ship as a self-hostable bundle that runs on the operator's infrastructure (Docker / Helm first-class).
 - Security as a Feature: All actions traverse existing guardrails; no direct LLM calls from the browser; everything is authenticated and logged.
 - Verifiability at a Glance: Ledger events remain the source of truth and are surfaced in UX primitives (dashboards, drill-downs, exports).
 - Seamless Extensibility: Prompt authors can create, lint, diff, and publish templates through the Workbench with guardrails identical to the CLI.

 ## Reference Architecture

 ```
 +-------------------------------+
 |        Browser (SPA)          |